-Maret is a member of our Dallas team, working on a variety of accounts including Texas Monthly, Interstate Batteries and Mendocino Farms.
+A native Texan, Maret is a member of our Dallas team, supporting clients across all time zones, including Mendocino Farms, Chick-fil-A and Texas Monthly.
 We first met her when she cold-called in search of an internship (which she landed even though we didn’t have a job posted).
-Over the course of that summer we discovered that she’s laser-focused on goals—generally accomplishing them with flying colors.
+Over the course of that summer, we discovered public relations, specifically media relations and influencers relations, is her bread and butter.

-A native of Beaumont, Texas, she knew she had to put down roots in a city that understood the difference between cheese dip and queso.
+With a Texas upbringing, she knew she had to put down roots in a city that understood the difference between cheese dip and queso.
 Dallas checked that box and more with close family nearby.
-When she’s not sampling from menus around town you might catch this self-described bookworm combing the stacks at a Dallas Public Library.
+When she’s not sampling from menus around town or trying the latest Trader Joe’s find, you might catch this self-described people person making a new friend out of the nearest stranger.